 The Environment chapter describes natural systems within the Greater Maple Valley/Cedar River subarea, and their interactions with human activities.
 The following pages describe programs and policies to protect natural systems, promote climate resilience, and ensure long-term sustainability, focusing on preserving water and air quality, conserving habitats, and adapting to environmental pressures like climate change and wildfire risk.
 Community priorities and policies presented in this plan support both ecological health and community well-being while helping maintain the area’s rural character.

-The subarea encompasses a diverse landscape of rural lands and natural features, particularly forestlands, lakes and ponds, and riverine systems, spanning from the East Renton Highlands to Kittitas County and the Cascade Mountains.
-The two major that transect this geography include the Cedar River and Green River watersheds.
+The subarea encompasses a diverse landscape of rural lands and natural features, particularly forestlands, lakes and ponds, and riverine systems, spanning from the East Renton Highlands to the Cascade Mountain crest.
+The two major watersheds that transect this geography include the Cedar River and Green River watersheds.

 Community members report that the natural environment is integral to the subarea’s identity and appeal.
+This unique area has a strong rural identity just 20 miles southeast of the urban city of Seattle offering many outdoor activities to the urban communities.
 Forested areas, which include the designated Forest Production District, play a crucial role in maintaining air quality, water filtration, and wildlife habitats, while also providing recreational spaces for residents and visitors.
-These lands are interspersed with rivers, wetlands, and lakes, which are vital for wildlife, particularly salmon populations that depend on clean, cold water for their life cycle.
+These lands are interspersed with rivers, wetlands, and lakes, which are vital for fish and wildlife, particularly salmon populations that depend on clean, cold water for their life cycle.

-The subarea is bordered by and contains forests, agricultural lands, and water bodies which collectively form a network of habitats that support regional biodiversity, recreational opportunities, and cultural heritage.
+The subarea is bordered by and contains forests, agricultural lands including family owned and operated farms, and water bodies which collectively form a network of habitats that are connected to support regional biodiversity, recreational opportunities, and cultural heritage.
 Forests

 The subarea covers approximately 345 square miles, with about 83 percent—roughly 300 square miles—designated as Forest Production District.
 This area, extending from the Landsburg neighborhood to the Kittitas County border, is primarily composed of public and working forest lands, including Taylor Mountain Forest, Sugarloaf Mountain Forest, and portions of the Tomanamus Forest owned by the Muckleshoot Indian Tribe.